top of page

 OGS Breakfast.JPEG

-Take a break from your meetings with a fun farm tour.
+Take a break from your meetings with a book talk or fun farm tour facilitated by farm owner and author Robert Turner.
 Topics include sustainability, resilience, and our "grow more with less" philosophy that can be applied to any business.
-Less inputs, less labor, less environmental impact.

 Resilience--learn how the farm “bounced forward” from a devastating storm to become stronger.